Mr-oxm/Basera/README.md

 - [ ] Rendering can be slow on large canvases or with many layers
 - [ ] UI may freeze during heavy filter/adjustment operations
 - [ ] Memory usage is not optimized — large documents consume excessive RAM
-- [ ] Undo/redo stack holds full image copies, causing memory bloat
+- [ ] Undo/redo stack holds full image copies (including pre-rotation originals), causing memory bloat

 ### Layers
 - [ ] Layer groups do not composite correctly in all cases
 - [ ] Dragging layers to reorder can be unreliable
 - [ ] Clipping masks may not update visually in real time
-- [ ] Deleting layers sometimes leaves stale render artifacts
+- [x] ~~Deleting layers sometimes leaves stale render artifacts~~ (fixed — full structural undo rebuilds the stack)

 ### Masking
 - [ ] Layer masks do not paint or preview correctly in many scenarios